wp-plugins/prosperent-powered-product-search/prosperent-search/README.txt

 = How do I get paid? =

 Prosperent pays publishers net30 which means we pay you 30 days after commission event takes place.
 This gives merchants time to see if a product is returned, or otherwise needs to be delayed for whatever reason.

-= How can I get started as a Prosperent Publisher? =

-I’m glad you asked.
-Sign Up.
-It’s quick and easy!

 = How can we track our earnings? =